cnescatlab/sonarqube-catlab/tests/README.md

 1. Test the exit status of the script with `echo $?`
     * zero => success
     * non-zero => failure

+## List of options and environment variables used by the tests

+Parameters:
+* `--no-run`: if this option is specified, the script will not run the container.
+It will only launch the tests.
+In this case, make sur to set necessary environment variables.

+Environment variables:
+* `SONARQUBE_CONTAINER_NAME`: the name to give to the container running the image.
+* `SONARQUBE_ADMIN_PASSWORD`: the password of the admin account.
+* `SONARQUBE_URL`: URL of `lequal/sonarqube` container if already running without trailing `/` from the host. e.g. http://localhost:9000

 ## How to add a new test